CUBigDataClass/5Vs/7.SparkFramework/How-to-run-the-app/run-the-app.md

 #### How To Run The App

-   * I explian the steps of run our App by recording a video for the screen .
+   * I explianed the steps of run our App by recording a video for the screen .

    * since the video can't be uploaded here because of its larg size , I uploaded it on a dropbox . check the  link below :